 In summary, a phenomenological design will provide me the opportunity to gain a deeper perspective, from a teacher’s point of view, why the use of EBPs are not part of their teaching pedagogy.
 This framework will get to the root of my phenomenon.
 It will help uncover any bias or feelings the teacher might have towards students with LD, personal experiences in the classroom, commitment to student learning, and individual teaching craft.

+Good start here Jason – obviously there are still some significant holes but that is to be expected at this stage.
+I am not too worried about that you won’t get to them – but you will want to make sure that you do so that you can have a very fluid and clear plan of action to conduct your research.
+I won’t re-say the feedback – but you do want to be careful on your writing – and make sure you are re-reading and see the logic and flow as well.

+Overall – good work – and a strong foundation for your dissertation plans.

+Dr.B 30/30

 References